bestbat/Homura/Tweaks.md

 Then the graphics should be set to the worst, this is also correct because the game does not start with higher graphics settings.

+# The Elder Scrolls V: Skyrim

+Enable "Windowed Mode" at the start and change the graphic settings to very low so that you stwy under 4GB ram usage.